 The taught component of the programme contains a compulsory module in Data Analysis & Experimental Methods for Civil and Environmental Engineering (FEEG6025) together with options across a wide range of civil engineering and related disciplines.
 Modules at level 6 and 7 totalling 120 credits.
 No more than 15 ECTS/30 CATS may be taken at level 6.
-CENV6129 Industrial Based Learning is Core.

-The research component of the MSc consists of a Core module (CENV6129) of 30 ECTS/60 CATS which includes a research dissertation.
+The research component of the MSc consists of a Core module (FEEG6012) of 30 ECTS/60 CATS which is a research dissertation.